pareshlamichhane/pareshlamichhane/README.md

 #### Now

 - 👀 I’m interested in Computer Engineering;
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on my GreetingsCard Project

 #### Bio